304 Stainless Steel Vs 316 Stainless Steel

 Other brands use 316 marine grade stainless steel and claim to have higher resistance to corrosion, but the fact is for all products using high grade pre-treatment and high durability powder coat technologies, corrosion resistance levels are almost exactly the same in this application.

-So that you can be assured - Crimsafe has been subjected to and has passed 3000 hours in the accelerated wet and dry cycling salt spray test which illustrates its excellent corrosion resistance.
+So that you can be assured - Crimsafe has been subjected to and has passed 3000 hours in the prohesion accelerated salt spray and cyclic test: the equivalent of 30 years exposure to the elements, which illustrates Crimsafe's excellent corrosion resistance.

 AT A GIVEN STRENGTH 304 GRADE STAINLESS STEEL HAS A GREATER ABILITY TO DEFORM AND ABSORB ENERGY WITHOUT BREAKING THAN 316